Trace anomaly and induced action for a metric-scalar background: Anomaly-induced effective action in the IR

-$ i)$ \ The first integral in this expression shows that there is a change in the coefficient of the $R^2$-term in the IR.
-According to (\ref{b}), the additional value $b/18$ is negative and its magnitude is about $0.01-1$.
-Indeed, the $b$-part in the $R^2$ term cancels in the IR.
-The effect is insufficient to explain the huge coefficient of the $R^2$-term in the Starobinsky model \cite{star,star83} and we still have the challenging problem of deriving this coefficient, as discussed recently in \cite{StabInstab}.
+$ i)$ \ The first integral in this expression shows that there is a modified coefficient of the local $R^2$-term in the IR.
+Let us note that this modification is a direct consequence of that the $R^2$-term was hidden the first line of Eq.~(\ref{nonlocal}) under the flat space limit.
+In this way we just recover the $b$ term in the induced anomaly action in that limit.
+According to (\ref{b}), the addition to the coefficient of $R^2$ has the value $b/18$, hence it is negative and its magnitude is about $0.01-1$.
+The effect is insufficient to explain the huge coefficient (about $5\times 10^8 $) of the $R^2$-term in the Starobinsky model \cite{star,star83} and we still have the challenging problem of deriving this coefficient, as discussed recently in \cite{StabInstab}.

+It is worth noting that the classical $R^2$ term required to explain the observations in the inflationary model \cite{star,star83} leads to the propagating scalar mode of the metric in the flat-space limit, exactly as it is the case for Einstein's gravity corrected by anomaly \cite{Mottola-2017}.
+Anyway, it is quite interesting, from the theoretical side, that the quantum effects may enlarge the spectrum of the gravitational waves in the initially conformal theory, where the scalar mode is absent.

 $ii)$ \ In the symmetry-breaking regime, we have $\Phi \approx v$ i.e., the scalar field is approximately a constant.
 Then the second integral in (\ref{appr}) takes the form \beq && -\frac{1}{6}\int_x\int_y \Big(\frac{1}{4!}\, \widetilde{\be}_{\la}v^4 \,-\, \frac16\,\gamma_\Phi Rv^2\Big)_x \, \Big(\frac{1}{\cx}\Big)_{x,y} R(y). \eeq In the last summand we meet the first order term $R\,\square^{-1}R$ of the known nonlocal expression \cite{DW-07}.
 Physically, this may be the case for the Standard Model Higgs scalar, at the energies greater than the typical value $v=246$ GeV.
 At this scale, the anomaly is an appropriate approximation and, compared to the Planck energy or the GUT scale, this may be an IR region.